tra38/The-Atheists-Who-Believe-In-God/atheists.md

 Chelsea Schaden denounced the concept of miracles in the present day, claiming that Alice would never wish to break scientific laws.
 Chelsea Schaden laughed at the idea of 'clear ethical standards'; Alice supports ethical relativism in all affairs.
 Chelsea Schaden concluded her speech by claiming that the government should never interfere with issues of morality; doing so would be a violation of Alice's strict support of free will and local automony.
 Instead, people should be free to behave as they want and desire, and Alice will simply watch and judge.

-The theists started to seriously consider Chelsea Schaden's message.
+The theists pretended to listen to Chelsea Schaden's message.

 ###Sun Dec 02 2007